-The Rafael Manzano Prize for New Traditional Architecture is organised by INTBAU (the International Network for Traditional Building, Architecture & Urbanism), thanks to the support of the Richard H. Driehaus Charitable Lead Trust, through a contribution to the Chicago Community Trust for the Richard H. Driehaus Charitable Fund, and Kalam, with the collaboration of the Real Academia de Bellas Artes de San Fernando, the Fundação Serra Henriques and Hispania Nostra, and with the high patronage of His Excellency the President of the Portuguese Republic.
+The Rafael Manzano Prize is organised by INTBAU (the International Network for Traditional Building, Architecture & Urbanism), with the collaboration of the Fundación Ekaba, the Fundação Serra Henriques, the Real Academia de Bellas Artes de San Fernando and Hispania Nostra Association, and with the high patronage of His Excellency the President of the Portuguese Republic.

 The International Network for Traditional Building, Architecture & Urbanism (INTBAU) is an international educational charity which works under the Patronage of its founder HRH The Prince of Wales to promote traditional building, the maintenance of local character, and the creation of better places to live.

 The Fundación EKABA (Espacio de KALAM para las Bellas Artes) is aimed to promote a better practice in conservation, restoration and rehabilitation of architectural heritage as well as to preserving and spreading the building and restoration arts and crafts.

 The Fundação Serra Henriques was established in Portugal in 1997 for the promotion of education, culture and science; paying special attention to the study of the national territory for local development and improvement of cultural heritage.
 Since 2015, it has represented the Association of European Cities and Regions for Culture in Portugal.
 In 2012 it established the National Prize for Architecture and Urbanism, Archiprix Portugal, in collaboration with the Archiprix Foundation (The Netherlands) as well as la Ordem dos Arquitectos in collaboration with all the Portuguese universities and their best end-of-degree projects in Architecture.